 Usage Rules:

 Other Notes: A DLL should not rely on the current working directory (CWD) set by the EDA tool or simulator to determine the locations of files.
 If DLL_Path is a relative path name then the DLL shall assume that it is a relative path from the CWD, and the EDA tool is responsible for setting the CWD to ensure that the relative DLL_Path is correct.
 The DLL shall not change the CWD.
+The EDA tool is not expected to make wildcard expansions (globbing) for any characters in the string.

-Examples:
+Example:

-(DLL_Path (Usage In)(Type String)(Value "NA")
+(DLL_Path (Usage In)(Type String)(Value "placeholder")

 (Description "Path to where the DLL is located"))